DataDog/hiring-engineers/answers.md

 First step of the actual assignment is I needed to add some tags by manipulating the `datadog.yaml` configuration file. according to datadog’s docs, the configuration file is located at /etc/datadog-agent/datadog.yaml file.
 I'd change the documentation here slightly by explicitly stating to navigate to the file or changing the command box to something more explicit like `sudo nano /etc/datadog-agent/datadog.yaml`.
 I was not familiar with Linux commands before this exercise and was left scratching my head thinking what the command `/etc/datadog-agent/datadog.yaml` meant.
 If it's a command I'd expect something to happen when I ran `/etc/datadog-agent/datadog.yaml`.

-So I ran `sudo nano /etc/datadog-agent/datadog.yaml` and this opened up a simple text editor in the vm itself so I could change the configuration file to add my host's tags.
+After a few failed attempts at trying to access the yaml file I ran `sudo nano /etc/datadog-agent/datadog.yaml` and this opened up a simple text editor in the vm itself so I could change the configuration file to add my host's tags.
 I ran into some issues here with tags not showing up so I poked around the datadog agent docs (https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/?tab=agentv6) and found that I could run the command `sudo service datadog-agent status`.
 I got a helpful message saying my config file could not be parsed properly, meaning the syntax I used to add tags was incorrect.
 It took some finagling to get this part to work as I had to add the tags on one line like the image below.
 I'd make another recommendation here to change the docs to be more explicit about putting tags on one line like this winning combination:

 ![install agent](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/tags.png)